monk-io/docs/_mkdocs/docs/guides/k8s-configmaps-and-secrets.md

           - 80:80
 ```

 No we would like those two files be exposed by our webserver.
-We can achieve that by adding [files section](/monkscript/yaml/runnables/#files) to above template, which would resolve in following template:
+We can achieve that by adding [files section](/monkscript/yaml/runnables/#files) to above Kit, which would resolve in following Kit:

 ```yaml
 namespace: /nginx